 At Landed, we understand that if we want stronger schools, then we need to make sure that we are upholding the educators who are working tirelessly to improve outcomes for students.
-We aim to support school districts’ efforts in retaining their staff, especially those from diverse backgrounds, through our down payment support, homebuyer education, and financial wellness.
+We aim to support school districts’ efforts in retaining their staff, especially those from diverse backgrounds, through our down payment program and homebuyer education and guidance.

 One challenge schools face in providing a consistent, high-quality educational experience for students (especially in diverse metropolitan areas) is ensuring that students are receiving instruction and support from educators of color who reflect the diversity of the communities the students come from.
 While districts are developing creative pathways for bringing more diverse individuals into the teaching profession, retaining these educators continues to be a challenge.

 To learn more about this challenge, I chatted with Dr. Travis Bristol, who is an assistant professor at the University of California, Berkeley Graduate School of Education.
 We discussed his research on school district policies and practices aimed at recruiting, supporting, and retaining educators of color and on uncovering what role housing solutions play in these policies and practices.

 Why do you think school districts are having a hard time attracting and retaining teachers of color?